WilleamM/FindmyVibe/user_stories.md

   6.)
 As an open-minded music fan, I want to listen to random songs from anywhere so that I can expand my music knowledge.

+  7.)
+As a fan of this certain artist, I want to listen to their songs so that I can make sure I listen to them all.

+  8.)
+As a fan of this certain album, I want to listen to the other songs of the album to get the full experience of the album

+  9.)

+  10.)

+  11.)

+  12.)

 Exceptions

+  1.)
+Exception: User searches for rating out of range
+        Tell user to enter rating in valid range.

+  2.)
+Exception: User searches for song not on recommendation list
+        Tell user to enter a different song name.

+  3.)
+Exception: User searches for genre that no songs have
+        Tell user to enter a different genre.

+  4.)
+Exception: User searches for artist that has no songs on the list.
+        Tell user artist not found.
+Enter another

+  5.)
+Exception: User searches for range of years that don't contain songs.
+        Tell user to enter a different range

+  6.)
+Exception: User searches for range of years that are invalid.
+        Tell user to enter a different range

+  7.)
+Exception: User searches for album that doesn't exist in the list.
+        Tell yser to enter another album.

+  8.)

+  9.)

+  10.)

+  11.)

+  12.)